 - faulty bowel function due to overuse of laxatives or enemas

 - spending excessive periods of time on the toilet

 An increase in intra-abdominal pressure during pregnancy or when constipated and sitting on the toilet for a prolonged period of time while straining are major contributing factors for the development of hemorrhoids.
 Weakening of supporting tissue as a result of aging and genetics may also serve as another cause.

-Many dietary factors, including a low-fiber diet, spicy foods and alcohol intake, have been implicated as possible causes of hemorrhoids as well, but the research proving this is inconsistent.
-It has also been published that caucasians of higher socioeconomic class were afflicted with a greater frequency of hemorrhoids, but this data may be limited because it’s based on people’s health care-seeking practices.
-(14)
+Many dietary factors, including a low-fiber diet, spicy foods and alcohol intake, have been implicated as possible causes of hemorrhoids symptoms as well, but the research proving this is inconsistent.
+It has also been published that Caucasians of higher socioeconomic class were afflicted with a greater frequency of hemorrhoids, but this data may be limited because it’s based on people’s health care-seeking practices.
+(15)

 Conventional Treatment for Hemorrhoids